 A big smile appeared on Lone’s face, “Yeah!
 Sure!
 Anything!
-I’ve been getting bored around here anyway!”
+I’ve been bored around here anyway!”

 We all moved inside Lone’s little coral hut where Kiko revealed the plan.
-“Alright, we’ll stick together and stay hidden while Tammy figures out how to find the stone again.”
+“All right, we’ll stick together and stay hidden while Tammy figures out how to find the stone again.”
 She turned to Tammy, “Is there anything you need?”

 She thought for a second, “I have a hypothesis I would like to test.
-It would require us to travel to different locations so I can take readings.”
+It requires us to travel to different locations so I can take readings.”

 “Okay, is that all you need?”